texasaggie97/Hubitat/Apps/Presence Central/readme.md

 4. Click ‘Load New Apps’

-5. Select ‘Presence Central’ under ‘User Apps’
+5. Select ‘Presence Central’ under ‘User Apps’ (Not the child app)

 6. Save